Prediction with Unpredictable Feature Evolution: Experiments

-We evaluate the empirical performances of the proposed approaches on classification and regression tasks during rounds $T_1+1,\ldots,T_1+T_2$.
-We first give the accuracy and mean square error over all instances during rounds $T_1+1,\ldots,T_1+T_2$ on synthetic dataset and real dataset, respectively.
-In order to verify that our completion module is effective, we conduct experiments on each dataset with three different settings, namely, ``complete overlapping period'', ``incomplete overlapping period'' and ``incomplete overlapping period but we complete it''.
-We expect that the performance of the first setting is the best since the overlapping period is complete; the third setting is the runner up since the incomplete overlapping period is repaired; the second setting is the worst due to the lack of information.
-Furthermore, to verify that our model is comparable to the best base model, we present the trend of average cumulative loss.
-Concretely, at each time $t$, the loss $\bar{\ell}_{t}$ of every method is the average of the cumulative loss over $T_1+1,\ldots,t$, namely $ \bar{\ell}_{t}=(1/t)\sum\nolimits_{k=T_1+1}^{t}\ell_{k}.$ The performances of all approaches are obtained by average results over 10 independent runs.
-The parameters we need to set are the number of instances in overlapping period, i.e., $b$, the number of instances in previous and current feature space, i.e., $T_1$ and $T_2$ and the step size, i.e., $\tau_t$ where $t$ is time.
+The performances of all approaches are obtained by average results over 10 independent runs.
+The parameters we need to set are the number of instances in overlapping period, i.e., $b$; the number of instances in previous and current feature space, i.e., $T_1$ and $T_2$; the step size, i.e., $\tau_t$ where $t$ is time.
 For all baseline methods and our methods, the parameters are the same.
-In our experiments, we set $b$ to be 10, 20, 25 for synthetic data and 40 for RFID data.
-We set almost $T_1$ and $T_2$ to be half of the number of instances, and $\tau_t$ to be $1/(c\sqrt{t})$ where $c$ is searched in the range $\{0.5,1,10,20,50,70,100\}$.
+In our experiments, we set $b$ to be 10, 20, 25 for synthetic data, 40 for RFID and 50 for Amazon.
+We set $T_1$ and $T_2$ to be half of the number of instances, and $\tau_t$ to be $1/(c\sqrt{t})$ where $c$ is searched in the range from $10^{-1}$ to $10^2$ with step size $10$.